-British Sea Power continue their tour of the UK with new album Let the Dancers Inherit the Party at The Trades Hebden Bridge.
+British Sea Power continue their tour of the UK with latest album Let the Dancers Inherit the Party at The Trades Hebden Bridge.
 Date: 28th July.
-They are also a recent addition to Green Man Festival in August.
+They are play at Green Man Festival in August.

 If you can't get away once school has started in September, On Blackheath in south London might do the trick over the weekend of the 9th and 10th.
 Travis, Libertines, Seasick Steve, De La Soul, Metronomy, Steve Mason, Tusks.